A small village-port surrounded by lush vegetation!

 On the way to Antisamos underwater one can see, while snorkelling, remains of the old port.

 The town is set in a wide bay with a long tree-lined waterfront and wonderful views across to the island of Ithaca.

 Here you have all you need, from a pharmacy and a medical centre, to ATMs, post office, police, coastguard and a fire department.
 There are a lot of shops to buy souvenirs and jewellery (IN Gallery just off the main square is particularly nice), supermarkets and grocery stores.
-A new archeological museum is under construction, which will contain important findings from the historic area.
+A new archaeological museum is under construction, which will contain important findings from the historic area.

-If you like walking, Ι would suggest you go to the end of the coastal road and take the seaside trail that takes you to Karavomilos Lake.
+If you like walking, Ι would suggest you go to the end of the coastal road and take the seaside trail that takes you to Karavomylos Lake.
 The trail offers great sea views under tall eucalyptus trees and on the way you will be able to see some of the most beautiful houses in the area with beautiful gardens, the camping site, that has nice cafe and pool that you can use as well as sunbeds on the beach if you fancy a swim.
-You will pass the little picturesque Karavomilos port, the tennis and basketball courts, you will cross a small river and you will end up at the Lake and the next door restaurant and playground, (the route is approx 1,2km one way).
+You will pass the little picturesque Karavomylos port, the tennis and basketball courts, you will cross a small river and you will end up at the Lake and the next door restaurant and playground, (the route is approx 1,2km one way).
 Here one of the routes of the Bavarian Horse Stables ends and the riders can swim with the horses if they want!